DylanBarrett/digital-systems-streaming-tutorial/startup-guide.md

   ![Twitch Menu Dropdown](./images/menu-dropdown.PNG)

-  Once in the dashboard proceed to the Channel option under Settings in the left bar.
+  Once in the dashboard, proceed to the Channel option under Settings in the left bar.

   ![Twitch Select Channel Settings](./images/select-channel-settings.PNG)

   This page shows a general list of settings/options you can enable for your stream.
-They are entirely self preference; so, take the time now to go over them and see if you would want it or continue here.
+They are entirely self preference; so, take the time now to go over them and see if you would want to enable any of these.

   The key part you will see is your Stream Key.
 This will be given to OBS to allow the software to stream to your respective channel.
 Either copy this now or keep a reference to this page.